 - International and national compliance: The architecture needs to be compliant with international finance standards, such as

 PCI DSS, FIPS 140-2 and-3, Common Criteria, and other national regulations that might apply.
-Some national regulations might also restrict user data to leave the area of jurisdiction.
+Some national regulations might also restrict user data from leaving the area of jurisdiction.

 - Interoperability: Such as common standards for service level and security.